Attention-Based Foundation Model for Quantum States: Discussion

 We introduced an attention-based foundation model that learns and predicts many-body wavefunctions directly from basis configurations and Hamiltonian parameters, with no additional input knowledge about the system.
 Provided a smooth mapping from parameter space to the wavefunction space exists, our model yields strong generalization across parameter space, and out-of-sample energies are accurate despite no direct training toward it.
 From the predicted wavefunction, equal-time observables follow from post-processing, and the phase diagram is recovered with high fidelity.
 Inference is fast: once trained, the model evaluates an entire parameter grid in minutes, in sharp contrast to the exponential scaling of ED.
 These results provide evidence for the generality and predictive power of our foundation model, so that training on a family of Hamiltonians can yield any accurate wavefunction under a unified representation.

 Most attractively, the generalization of our approach is vast.
 While the current model is restricted by ED supervision, the framework is immediately extensible along several axes: (i) Scaling to larger systems-.
-The flexibility of our approach allows us to train on smaller system sizes with ED or DMRG validation, and then perform variational Monte Carlo energy minimization on larger lattices. (ii) Broader Hamiltonians-.
+The flexibility of our approach allows us to train on smaller system sizes with ED or DMRG validation, and then perform VMC energy minimization on larger lattices. (ii) Broader Hamiltonians-.
 Because inputs are tokenized basis states plus a shared parameter token, our architecture transfers to other lattice or spin models (e.g., Hubbard, $J_1$--$J_2$) and to bosons by adjusting the site-occupancy vocabulary without redesigning the network. (iii) Continuum models-.
-Our general framework can be applied to the orbital basis in real space rather than the occupational basis, where the positions of each particle are sampled from the continuum. (iv) Excited states-.
+Our general framework can be applied to the orbital basis in real space rather than the occupational basis, where the positions of each particle are sampled from the continuum. {Indeed, we recently extended this general architecture to continuum systems with unprecedented accuracy and scaling success~\cite{zaklama2026large}} (iv) Excited states-.
 Orthogonality penalties (such as Graham-Schmidt orthogonalization) and symmetry sectoring can be applied to find excited states.
 We leave these extensions to future works.